The main functions of the Continuing Education Program (CEP) of the BJCP are to:

 - Act as an approval body for the improvement of brewing and judging education

-- Promote quality continuing education for its membership
+- Develop and promote quality continuing education for its membership

-- Instill in each judge the ability to give adequate and helpful feedback for each and every beer they judge
+- Instill in each judge the ability to give adequate, relevant, and helpful feedback for each and every beer, mead, and cider they judge

 These responsibilities encompass multiple facets.